How to wash feather pillows and other pillow care instructions

 Feathers are pretty incredible.
 Nature created the feather to perform many functions, one of which, is to keep the water away from the down clusters that actually trap the air and keep the bird from freezing to death during the cold winter months.
 So nature added just a touch of natural oils to help feathers wick away the water in order to keep the bird dry.

 However, washing your feather pillow with detergent only a few times a year will strip away this microscopic oil with repeated washing.
-If you strip away the natural oils from the feathers the feathers will be brittle and break more easily while you sleep.
+If you strip away the natural oils from the feathers will be brittle and break more easily while you sleep.
 When brittle feathers break they have a tendency to be very sharp increasing the number of feathers that will poke you.

 All of that to say, please don’t wash your feather pillow using detergent.
 Only if it’s an ‘emergency’ should you wash your pillow.
 And, if you must wash it, then wash it using water only and without detergent.